Chapter

 What does John 6:60 mean?

-The term disciples is sometimes used in a general sense, and other times in reference to a particular group of men.
+The term "disciples" is sometimes used generally, and other times in reference to a particular group of men.
 The Greek term is mathētōn, which simply means a student.
-Any person who had been following Jesus and learning from Him, would at this point be considered a disciple.
-This is not exactly the same as the twelve disciples, meaning the core group of men Jesus would be with at the Last Supper (Matthew 26:17–20).
+Any person who had been following Jesus and learning from Him would at this point be considered a disciple.
+This is different from "the Twelve" disciples: the core group of men Jesus would be with at the Last Supper (Matthew 26:17–20).
 The crowd of people who came to see Jesus' miracles (John 6:2) is already deeply offended at His recent teachings (John 6:52).
-Most of them seem to assume a shallow, crass meaning behind Jesus description of Himself as the "Bread of Life."
+Most of them seem to assume a shallow, crass meaning behind Jesus' description of Himself as the "Bread of Life."
 Others, including those who have been listening to Jesus' other teachings, recognize that He is speaking in a symbolic way.
 And yet, as this verse shows, this is still a difficult message to accept.

 Part of the difficulty in Jesus' recent teaching is in the symbolism of flesh and blood and of bread from heaven.
 The other difficulty is in the idea of Messiah being anything other than a conquering, military-political king.
 Speaking of His role as the "Bread of Life" in terms of being consumed suggests sacrifice, not conquest.
 Even the most fervent Jewish follower of Jesus would have been bothered by the idea that the Promised One was not meant to be another Joshua or David.